mozilla-services/autograph/signer/contentsignaturepki/README.md

   # give +/- 30d of validity room for clients with bad clocks
   clockskewtolerance: 10m

-  # upload cert chains to this location (file:// is really just for local dev)
+  # store cert chains to this location
-  chainuploadlocation: file:///tmp/chains/
+  chainlocation: file:///tmp/chains/
-  # when using S3, make sure the relevant AWS credentials are set in the
-  # environment that autograph runs in
-  #chainuploadlocation: s3://net-mozaws-dev-content-signature/chains/

   # x5u is the path to the public dir where chains are stored.
 This MUST end
   # with a trailing slash because filenames will be appended to it.